kaleidocore/KaleidoWarp/README.md

-# 🎬 KaleidoWarp for Godot
+# 🎬 KaleidoWarp for Godot 4.6 and later

-This is a flexible and extensible scene transition addon for Godot (.NET/C#) that allows for smooth, animated transitions between scenes.
+This is a flexible and extensible scene transition addon for Godot 4.6+ (.NET/C#) that allows for smooth, animated transitions between scenes.

 ![preview](./raw/preview_640x360.gif)